-On August 17, 2016, Konecranes received a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the holding of Harris Associates L.P. in Konecranes Plc has decreased below 5 percent.
+On August 17, 2016, Konecranes received a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the holding of Sanderson Asset Manageaccording to which the holding of Harris Associates L.P. in Konecranes Plc has decreased below 5 percent.
 Harris Associates L.P. held 3,152,800 Konecranes Plc's shares on October